Cultured Carrot Coins and Celery Sticks

 - Seal the jars and let ithem sit on your kitchen counter, out of direct sunlight, for 3 days

 - Check the carrots and celery every day to make sure they are fully submerged in the water.
 If they have risen above the water, simply push them down so they are fully covered by the water.
 If any white Kahm yeast formed because the vegetables rose above the water, do not worry.
 Remember, this isn’t harmful.
-Just scoop out the moldy carrots or celery and push the rest back under the water.
+Just scoop out the vegetables that have the white spots on them and push the rest back under the water.

-- After 3 days, place the carrots and celery jars in the refrigerator.
+- After 3 days, place the jars in the refrigerator.